Technology can augment human intelligence & collaboration.

 Imagination is within reality.

 Learning is life-long.

-Interviewed by Alison Sher, the talented creator of Millennial Universe and the upcoming book "The Millennials Guide to the Universe" alongside Svetlana Saitsky on using technology for "good;" what that means and how we can do it.
-Such a fun conversation.
+Interviewed by Alison Sher, the talented creator of Millennial Universe and writer of the upcoming book "The Millennials Guide to the Universe", alongside Svetlana Saitsky, Lead Storyteller at YouCaring.com on the topic: using technology for "good;" what that means and how we can do it.
+Such a fun conversation!
 I'm so honored to have met both Alison and Svetlana, they are bringers of hope.
 Technology reflects human intention and we are all humans, so what do we wish to make?

 Kevin Kelley asked the crowd to envision plausible and desirable 100 year futures in 100 words and offered $100 as a reward for the one he would most like to live in.
 Kelley's commentary on envisioning positive futures is powerful and his contribution of a desirable future is inspiring.

 "It’s a hard assignment.
 Compressing anything as messy as the future into 100 words is a near-impossible challenge.
 Almost like writing poetry.
 And 100 years is so immensely distant from us that we need to fictionalize it.
 But the most difficult part is imagining a scenario that is desirable.”

 "My choice for the most plausible vision of a future I desire goes to John Hanacek’s scenario.
 I think I’d like to live there, and I think it is plausible in 100 years.
 My $100 goes to him." - Kevin Kelley, kk.org